KishanSingh1993/mySongsList/README.md

 # My Song List App

-An made in Android using Kotlin, Retrofit, Room DB & ExoPlayer to display and play songs.
+An App made in Android using Kotlin, Retrofit, Room DB & ExoPlayer to display and play songs.

 # Screenshot